voidKandy/voidKandy/README.md

 aka. voidkandy

 Self-Taught Software Developer.
-I work primarily in `Rust` and `Go`.
-I try to learn every day and build cool stuff.
+I'm a self taught developer working primarily in `Go` and `Rust`.
+I build websites as a freelancer, AI powered tools, and I've recently been researching and getting excited about Blockchain

 <!--